 Cathleen Miller, Curator of the Maine Women Writers Collection at UNE, Melissa Hays, Ruth Moore Days organizers, Muriel Davisson and devotee Jane O’Rouke discuss how the novels of Mary Ellen Chase, Elisabeth Ogilive, Ruth Moore, Miriam Colwell and Louise Dickinson Rich provide different portraits of the people and the state of Maine.

 Review of the Stonington Opera House’s 2018 production of “I Have Seen Horizons: Ruth Moore’s Stories from Maine.”

 The 2018 production of vignettes was based on seven of Ruth Moore’s short stories and poems and adapted for the stage by director Meg Taintor.

 “A troubled young orphan boy in Maine is taken in by a family and befriended by a lobsterman who shows him the ways of the world.
 Starring Dana Andrews, Jean Peters, Dean Stockwell, Cesar Romero, Ann Revere.”
 The 1948 film adaptation of Ruth Moore’s “Spoonhandle”, filmed on Vinalhaven took great liberties with her writing, but it had a big Hollywood budget and big Hollywood stars.
 The entire movie is available for free on Youtube split into 4 episodes.

-Blackberry Books has been reprinting and publishing much of Ruth Moore’s work over the past 20 years.
 All selections are reprinted here with permission from Blackberry Books.
-Copies can be purchased at Gulf of Maine Books in Brunswick Maine.
+Copies can be purchased at Gulf of Maine Books in Brunswick Maine or at Islandport Press.
 Select new and used copies may be purchased at the Library at 89 Bernard Rd. in Bernard.
 Call or stop by for titles in stock.